 If you haven't already done so, create a directory in your home area (on the M: drive) for the Simulating Language course.
-Download the file 'signalling1.py' from the website (<http://www.lel.ed.ac.uk/lec/simlang2015>) and save it to this directory.
+Download the file 'signalling1.py' from the website and save it to this directory.

-To open this file in Canopy, choose File-Open from the menu, and find the file in the directory you have just created.
+To open this file in IDLE, choose File-Open from the menu, and find the file in the directory you have just created.